Radopeev/Social-Network/README.md

 # Social-Network
-My project on the subject Object_oriented programming practicum
+My project for completing the course Object-oriented programming practicum in FMI SU.